chxry/o/book/ecs.md

   Ok(())
 }
 ```
 - **Resources:** Resources are used to represent global data.
-They can be any Rust type, for example `Renderer`, which holds OpenGL and window state.
+They can be any Rust type, for example `Renderer`, which holds window state.

 ## Creating a system